tomyoshida/tomyoshida.github.io/_pages/cv.md

 Award
 ======
-* 2022.8.23-26：Oral Award in Summer School of Young Japanese Astronomers 2022
+* 2022.8.23-26: Oral Award in Summer School of Young Japanese Astronomers 2022